joshhubers/Demo-Scenario/README.md

 ### Stretch goal functionality

 The musuem will be replacing their exhibit displays with basic display screens.
-This would make it much more convential for swapping out exhibits.
+This would make it much more conventional for swapping out exhibits.
 They would like the system to have a "kiosk view" of the basic information for guests to read and view about the contents of the exhibit.

 # Technical Implementation